About UC Davis Medical Center

 UC Davis admits approximately 30,000 patients per year and handles more than 800,000 visits.
 The medical center’s emergency room sees more than 200 patients per day on average.

-A message from the CEO: Advancing in patient care quality, safety and equity
+A message from our Chief Administrator about quality, safety and equity

 Dear Patients, Visitors, Friends and Colleagues,